 You do not want to compost meat, dairy products, fatty or oily foods, bones, or pet waste in a home compost bin.

 There are lots of styles of compost bins.
-You can see examples here at Amazon.com (links to my affiliate account), and then find something in your area.
+If you are concerned about rats or other vermin, check out this Mantis bin that I use.
+You can also see examples here at Amazon.com, and then find something in your area.

 Over time, the compost breaks down and becomes

 4. Humus.
 This is organic matter used to amend garden soil.
 It feeds the macro— (worms, insects) and microorganisms (bacteria, etc.) that further contribute to soil health.
 Humus also helps retain moisture in the soil, and, because of its stability, gives the soil better structure.
 Gorgeous!

 This is the stuff you want to add to your garden beds for a happy, healthy garden.

 - Soil needs organic matter in the form of humus for healthy plant growth.

 - Home composting is an excellent way to make your own humus.